 Partial overlap in timeframe with Hope and the Clever Man.

 (No scheduled date.
-Early chapter drafted.)
+Early chapter drafted and initial outline prepared.)

 City of Masks